Cristina Roque: Utah Royals

 Roque was drafted by expansion team Utah Royals 33rd overall in the third round of the 2024 NWSL Draft.
 She was signed to a one-year contract with an option to extend an additional year.
 Primarily a backup to Mandy Haught during her rookie season, she debuted on July 20 against the Seattle Reign in the first round of the NWSL x Liga MX Femenil Summer Cup.
 She played her first regular-season game on September 14, starting in a 1–0 win against Racing Louisville.

 Racing Louisville

 On June 4, 2025, Roque was traded to Racing Louisville FC in exchange for $50,000 in allocation money.
 She subsequently signed a new contract with Louisville to retain her through 2026.

+On January 13, 2026, Louisville sent Roque out on loan to USL Super League club Sporting JAX through May 2026.
+She did not make any appearances for Sporting JAX in her half-season loan stint.

+In August 2026, Racing Louisville loaned Roque out to the Super League once again, this time to Tampa Bay Sun FC through the end of the calendar year.